OPLSS/oplss-notes-2018/Bauer/README.md

 Andrej also created a [github repo](https://github.com/OPLSS/introduction-to-algebraic-effects-and-handlers) that contains many more resources related to his lectures.

 The repository is at https://github.com/OPLSS/introduction-to-algebraic-effects-and-handlers

+### Recorded Lectures

++ [Link to OPLSS site](https://www.cs.uoregon.edu/research/summerschool/summer18/topics.php#Bauer) for videos and other information, links, and resources.